British Army during the Victorian Era: Diet

 The official army ration, introduced in 1813 and remaining largely unchanged for half a century, consisted of one pound of bread and three-quarters of a pound of meat per man per day.
 Until the mid-19th century, this basic ration was sometimes supplemented at regimental level with vegetables, spices, tea, and butter, for which soldiers paid extra, deducted from their pay.
 Soldiers could also supplement their diet by purchasing additional meals in barracks canteens or from local merchants, but for many, bread, meat, and potatoes remained the main components of their daily diet.
 Meals were usually served in three portions: breakfast with bread and tea in the morning, lunch with beef and potatoes, and a light supper with tea and leftover bread.
 The simplicity and monotony of this diet was compounded by inadequate cooking facilities, which were usually limited to a large copper kettle, so that beef and potatoes were almost always boiled.
-After cooking and deboning, the meat often shrunk to a tough, stringy portion that was barely more than half its original weight, making it difficult to eat and hardly enough to satisfy hunger.
-Many soldiers who were dissatisfied with the army's food sent their meals to be baked at their own expense, bought additional food, or simply went hungry, sometimes satisfying their appetite with tobacco or beer.
+After cooking and deboning, the meat often shrank to a tough, stringy mass that weighed barely half as much as it had originally, making it difficult to eat and hardly enough to satisfy hunger.
+Many soldiers, dissatisfied with the army’s rations, had their meals prepared at their own expense, bought additional food, or simply went hungry, sometimes satisfying their appetites with tobacco or beer.

-In its 1857 investigation, the Army Medical Commission recognized the shortcomings in the army's diet and found that the lack of variety and the shortage of vegetables and fats contributed to the poor health of the troops.
-Despite limited scientific knowledge about nutrition and no understanding of vitamins, the commission emphasized the importance of a varied diet and the need for improved cooking facilities.
-Based on its recommendations, reforms were gradually implemented: after 1858, modern kitchens were introduced in many barracks, and in 1870 a cooking school was established in Aldershot to train army cooks.
-However, the implementation of these improvements was uneven, with the quality and quantity of food varying considerably from regiment to regiment and largely depending on the interest and competence of the commanding officers.
-Despite the introduction of an allowance for vegetables, spices, and other ingredients in the daily ration after 1857, the basic components—bread and meat—remained unchanged until 1900.
+In 1857, the Military Medical Commission investigated the army’s diet.
+It found that an unbalanced diet was leading to poor health among the troops.
+Although there was little scientific knowledge about nutrition and vitamins at the time, the Commission recommended a varied diet and improved cooking facilities.
+Based on these recommendations, reforms were gradually implemented: starting in 1858, modern kitchens were introduced in many barracks, and in 1870, a cooking school for army cooks was founded in Aldershot.
+However, these improvements were implemented inconsistently, with the quality and quantity of rations varying considerably from regiment to regiment, largely depending on the interest and competence of the commanding officers.
+It was not until 1900 that the staple foods—bread and meat—were changed, although an allowance for vegetables, spices, and other ingredients had already been introduced in 1857.